igorek17000/Ender-2-Pro-BTT-V3/README.md

 First, you will need to purchase items listed at the bottom of this page in order to do this upgrade.

+You cannot use the stock Main Board and Stock Motor Cables with this firmware.

 Step 1: Click on Marlin Source Code Zip Folder

 Step 2: Click on Marlin-bugfix-2.1.x.zip file